reshav-abraham/vocal-isolation/data_wrangling/YoutubeExtractor/README.md

 <h3>2.
 Installations</h3>
 <p>To proceed it is necessary to have node and ffmpeg installed.
 The ytdl-core library is used to extract videos as mp4 from a Youtube link.
 The ffmpeg clt is used to convert mp4 to .wav</p>
 <h3>3.
 Execute the getAudio.sh script</h3>
-<p> Onve the bash script has been executed two directories will be generated: 'wavfiles' and 'audioData'.
+<p> Once the bash script has been executed two directories will be generated: 'wavfiles' and 'audioData'.
 The 'audioData' directory will contain the mp4 files and the 'wavfiles' directory will contain the data as .wav.</p>